enkomio/Misc/CompareDirectory/README.md

-# Compare two directories and sho the files that differ
+# Compare two directories and show the files that differ

 ## Download